Leveling Up Identity Resolution: The Four Biggest Pitfalls of DIY Identity Resolution

 The truth is, if you’re a SQL genius and want to spend the majority of your work life creating, fixing, re-tweaking data models, and finding new ways to join data tables from completely disparate solutions, DIY identity resolution is great.
 If you want to quickly deliver value to the business teams you support, DIY identity resolution is a road plagued with potholes.

-From our experience working with 25,000 customers to solve identity resolution challenges, here are the four biggest pitfalls we’ve heard from data teams who have taken the “go it alone” approach.
+From our experience working with 25,000 companies to solve identity resolution challenges, here are the four biggest pitfalls we’ve heard from data teams who have taken the “go it alone” approach.

 The four biggest pitfalls of DIY identity resolution